-With just over 20 minutes of the session remaining there was another major crash from Baldassarri at turn fourteen.
+With just over 20 minutes of the session remaining there was another major crash from Baldassarri at turn 14.
 The Italian limped away after he became tangled with bike that flipped through the gravel.

-As he came into fourteen the front of his bike tucked early, the front end came round allowing the rear tyre to get grip on the tarmac and threw it forward onto the front wheel (which was now turned).
+As he came into 14 the front of his bike tucked early, the front end came round allowing the rear tyre to get grip on the tarmac and threw it forward onto the front wheel (which was now turned).
 This caused the bike to flip and then it catapulted into the gravel taking Baldassarri with him.

 Baldassarri remained the man to beat